baturinsky/CCFun/README.md

 ###Legion

-Programm for mass installing programs on machines.
+Program for mass installing programs on machines.
 Put this program on floppy as "startup", files that you need to install in disk/install and label for machines in disk/label.
 Label may be a string with number (then number will auto-increment) or "id" for labels based on innate machine id.
 Then just place machines by disk drive, and right-click on them.

 ###Sfx
-This program makes a self-running archive from directory.
+This program makes a self-extracting archive from a directory, to make sharing by pastebin easier.

 For example:

 sfx disk disk.sfx

-then swap disk and
+pastebin put disk.sfx

+Then on some other computer on some other server:

+pastebin get D0YXE0qX disk.sfx
 disk.sfx disk

-to get exact copy of first disk
+to get exact copy of the first disk

 ###Ex